Ankita03-dell/AZMLND_Project2Final/starter_files/README.md

 This means shipping the trained model into production, so that it can be consumed by other users as well.

-The model is deployed using **Azure Container Instance**.
-Azure Container Instance service uses key-based authentication and is disabled by default.
-Deploying the best model allows interaction with the HTTP API service and data can be sent over POST requests.
+The model is deployed using **Azure Container Instance**.Deploying the best model allows interaction with the HTTP API service and data can be sent over POST requests.

 **Deployment triggered**